PdxCodeGuild/Programming101/practice/unit_2_practice.md

   - State
   - Zip Code

-- Assign the values of each field to a variable
+- Assign the value of each field to a variable

 - Display the address back to the user using an `f-string`